Reduce Outdoor Water Consumption

 Designs can range from rustic alpine to vibrant xeriscape garden to minimalist zen meditation aesthetics and anything in between.

-Rooted In Colorado
+Water Wise Landscape Designs Rooted In Colorado

 Did you know that the Water Department of Denver is credited for coining the word “xeriscape” back in 1981?
 Really!
 Denver Water combined "landscape" with “xeros” (the Greek word for “dry”), to make it easier to talk about a style of landscaping suited to the Front Range and other semi-arid regions.

-How It Works & What To Use
+How It Works & Materials To Use

 Arterra owner, John Majeski, approaches xeriscape designs considering your area’s average rainfall and what grows indigenously in your area.
 Instead of expansive sod lawns, he incorporates natural materials like turf grasses, native plants like deciduous shrubs or pine trees, and wildflowers that are hardy enough to sustain the varied temperature swings seen in our region.